cpojer/copy-as-markdown/README.md

 ## See it in action

 Check out blog posts on cpojer.net, for example [Principles of Developer Experience](https://cpojer.net/posts/principles-of-devx), and copy text within the article.
-The text will be copied as markdown.
+The text will be copied as Markdown.

 ## Usage